KUDO Terms & Conditions of Service

 11.5.
 Waiver.
 No failure or delay by either party in exercising any right under this Agreement shall constitute a waiver of that right.

 11.6.
 Severability.
 If any provision of this Agreement is found to be invalid, illegal, or unenforceable in any jurisdiction, it shall not affect the enforceability of any other provision of this Agreement.
-Rather, the invalid, illegal, or unenforceable provision shall be modified and interpreted in good faith so as best to accomplish the objectives of the original provision to the fullest extent permitted by law.
+Rather, the unenforceable provision shall be modified and interpreted in good faith so as best to accomplish the objectives of the original provision to the fullest extent permitted by law.

 11.7.
 Assignment.
 Neither Party may assign this Agreement or any right under this Agreement without the consent of the other Party, which shall not be unreasonably withheld.
-Notwithstanding the foregoing, either Party may assign this Agreement in its entirety without consent of the other Party, in connection with a merger, acquisition,
+Notwithstanding the foregoing, either Party may assign this Agreement in its entirety without consent of the other Party, in connection with a merger, acquisition, corporate reorganization, or sale of all or substantially all of its assets not involving a direct competitor of the other Party.
+This Agreement is binding upon and inures to the benefit of the Parties and their respective permitted successors and assigns.

 11.8.
 Anti-Corruption.
 The Parties shall comply with all applicable laws and regulations relating to anti-bribery and anti-corruption.
 Provider and Customer agree that they have not improperly given, offered, received, or agreed to accept any payment, gift, or other advantage which violates anti-corruption laws.
-If a Party learns of any violation of the above restriction, such Party will use reasonable efforts to promptly notify the other Party.
+If a Party learns of any violation of the above restriction, such Party will use reasonable efforts to notify the other Party.

 11.11.
 Governing Law.
 This Agreement is governed by, and construed in accordance with, the internal laws of the State of New York, United States without giving effect to any conflict of law provision.
 The provisions of the United Nations Convention on the International Sale of Goods shall not apply to this Agreement.